fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Compatibility with plugin Oxygen Builder.
 * Fixed: Contact step being defined as incomplete when account registration is required but user is already logged in.
 * Fixed: Unblock place order button if an unexpected error happens while trying to complete a purchase.
+* Fixed: Missing script dependencies breaking functionality on some themes.

 = 2.4.0 - 2023-04-21 =